Akuli/porcupine/README.md

     python3 -m pip install https://github.com/Akuli/porcupine/archive/v2022.11.25.zip
     porcu

-If you want to leave Porcupine running and use the same terminal for something else, you can use `porcu&` instead of `porcu`.
 To run porcupine later, you need to activate the virtualenv before running it:

     source porcupine-venv/bin/activate